 Making DBMS central to some operational requirements, such as single sign-on (SSO)/determining user access rights, CRM, finance, etc.

-A system that coordinates others, probably in different locations (on-premise, cloud etc.), often used to provide a central control of distributed systems, for redundancy and the enforcement of corporate standards and governance.
+A system that coordinates others, probably in different locations (on-premises, cloud etc.), often used to provide a central control of distributed systems, for redundancy and the enforcement of corporate standards and governance.

 - End user